bluehabit/finance/stocks/intro_course.md

 When I very first started, no experience bought gold based on yahoo finance artile stating that it was going to go up.
 Just looked at ticker on yahoo and bought in.

 When first started trading lost a lot of money doing the following.
-Ended up losing 42k
+Ended up losing 42k.
+Ive lost all my money twice.

 *revenge trading
 *fomo